The Rose Playhouse

 The Rose Revealed

-The remains of the playhouse are now scheduled as an Ancient Monument at risk.
+The remains of the playhouse are currently scheduled as an Ancient Monument at risk.

-The Rose Revealed is not just ‘A most rare vision’ (A Midsummer Night’s Dream, Act 4 Scene 1), but a vital mission.
+The Rose Revealed is not just ‘A most rare vision’ (A Midsummer Night’s Dream, Act 4 Sc.
+1), but a vital mission.

 With your support, The Rose Revealed will become the central focus of an Elizabethan cultural quarter on Bankside – joining Southwark Cathedral (which dates from 606), Mary Overie Dock, the remains of Winchester Palace, the site of the Clink Prison, and the original site of The Globe playhouse with the reconstruction of Shakespeare’s Globe theatre nearby.